 Matthew Utterback, Superintendent of North Clackamas School District, who was recognized nationally as Superintendent of the Year in 2017

 Kevin Bacon, Director of “3 to PhD,” who leads an innovative collaboration between Concordia University and Faubion Public School

-Lisa Collins, Education Through Engagement, LLC, who consults on equitable practices for students and educators in collaboration with Zarretta Hammond and Dr. Muhammad Khalifa at the University of Minnesota
+Lisa Collins, a consultant at Education Through Engagement, LLC, with expertise on equitable practices for students and educators

 The Portland League’s Education Interest Group has helped organize this panel and plan the program.